What Is The Factors For 16

 Expert Advice:

 • Look for Patterns: Numbers often exhibit patterns that can help you find their factors.
-For example, all even numbers have 2 as a factor.
+To give you an idea, all even numbers have 2 as a factor.

 • Think Strategically: When factoring a number, start with small prime numbers (2, 3, 5) and work your way up.
 This can save you time and effort.